Everything You Need to Know About Ford Explorer Sport Trac

 The 4.0L AOHC originally has an alloy intake manifold, but halfway through the model year, the manifold was changed to a composite, and the oil filler cap was moved from the driver side to the passenger side of the engine.

-The year 2002 produced more significant changes to the engine, since the fuel tank capacity was increase from 20 to 22 gallons.
+The year 2002 produced more significant changes to the engine since the fuel tank capacity was increased from 20 to 22 gallons.
 The rear brakes were also changed from drums to discs, and the tachometer also moved to digital.

 Even the engine became more aggressive since it moved to a 4.0L Cologne V6 that produced 210hp.
 However, it was the only engine option for the 2004 Ford Explorer Sport Trac.